-The Youth Leadership Forum (YLF) is an overnight conference for youth and young adults with disabilities held annually in Massachusetts and other states across the country.
+The Youth Leadership Forum (YLF) is a conference for youth and young adults with disabilities held annually in Massachusetts and other states across the country.
 YLF participants build leadership skills and leave better prepared for future employment, higher education, and independent living.

-Over the course of the three-day conference, YLF participants typically stay in the college dorms at Bridgewater State University to experience life in a college setting.
-They also participate in both small and large group discussions and workshops on topics such as: self-advocacy, disability pride, assistive technology, independent living, employment skills, career exploration, higher education, legislative advocacy, the Disability Rights Movement, and community participation.
+Over the course of the multi-day conference, YLF participants engage in both small and large group discussions and workshops on topics such as: self-advocacy, disability pride, assistive technology, independent living, employment skills, career exploration, higher education, legislative advocacy, the Disability Rights Movement, and community participation.

-Young people with disabilities can still apply to be a YLF Delegate or Peer Leader.
-We are committed to diversity and welcome applicants with diverse disabilities, identities, and backgrounds to apply.
+Young people with disabilities can apply to be a YLF Delegate or Peer Leader.
 Below are the eligibility requirements:

 Peer Leaders are young adults with a disability between the ages of 18-25 who are currently out of high school and are working and/or taking college classes.
 Peer Leaders are responsible to help plan YLF activities and mentor Delegates.